silexlabs/www.silex.me-2020/sections/banner-en.md

 cta4: ''

 ---
-Be part of the team behind Silex v2 as we are now working on a V3 product.
-[Subscribe here](https://mail-lists.internet2000.net/subscription/cemnfkaVrK "Subscribe to silex news").
+Be part of the team behind Silex v2 now working on the v3 next big version.
+[Subscribe here](https://mail-list.silexlabs.org/subscription/cemnfkaVrK "Subscribe to silex news").